top of page

 Feed for Goats (Meat Goats)

-The key to profitably raising meat goats is maximizing their feed to meat conversion rate efficiency.
+The key to profitably raising meat goats is maximizing their feed-to-meat conversion rate efficiency.
 Each breed has slightly different nutritional requirements and many meat goat farmers consult with veterinarians or feed specialists to dial in the most efficient feed regime for their herd.

 If pasture quality is high, goat farmers don’t need to buy as much feed to supplement their herd’s nutritional requirements.
 The trick is understanding the total nutrient requirements of your goats and then figuring out how much is provided through pasture.
 Then, you can determine how much supplement feed you might need to provide.

 Remember, pasture is more productive at different times of the year and the stage of growth of the animals you are feeding will determine your goats’ total nutritional requirements.
-Check with your local agricultural extension office to have your feed, hay and pasture tested for their nutritional composition.
+Check with your local agricultural extension office to have your feed, hay, and pasture tested for their nutritional composition.

 As a general rule of thumb, Boer goats (one of the most popular meat goat breeds in the U.S.) require at least one pound of feed per day.
 However, in group feed situations where you cannot control how much each goat consumes, it is best to feed at least two lbs per goat.
 That ensures the more aggressive goats get their fill but still leaves feed for the timid members of the herd.

-How their nutritional needs are met — whether through grazing pasture, feeding hay or providing a high-energy supplement — is variable.
+How their nutritional needs are met — whether through grazing pasture, feeding hay, or providing a high-energy supplement — is variable.
 The key is knowing the nutritional value of what you feed.

 Other Goat Feed Considerations